-Other: Anything not covered under the previous three boxes Pending: The patent has been filed but not issued Issued: The patent has been issued by the agency Licensed: The patent has been licensed to an entity, whether earning royalties or not Royalties: Funds are coming in to you or your institution due to your

 Section 1.
-Identifying Inform nation 1.
-Given Name (Fir Ib Tønder st Name) 2.
-Surname (Last Name) Hansen 3.
-Date 19-December-2014 4.
+Identifying Infor mation 1.
+Given Name (First Name) Tobias Wirenfeldt 2.
+Surname (Last Name) Klausen 3.
+Date 4.
 Are you the corresponding author?
-Yes 🖌 No Corresponding Author's Name Kresten Krarup Keller •

-Did you or your institution at any time receive payment or services from a third party (government, commercial, private foundation, etc.) for any aspect of the submitted work (including but not limited to grants, data monitoring board, study design, manuscript preparation, statistical analysis, etc.)?
+Yes 🖌 No Corresponding Author's Name Rune Sarauw Lundsgaard 5.
+Manuscript Title Lægers kirurgiske færdigheder målt ved brug af "Operation"-simulatoren 6.
+Manuscript Identifying Number (if you know it) - Section 2.
+The Work Under Consideration for Publi cation Did you or your institution at any time receive payment or services from a third party (government, commercial, private foundation, etc.) for any aspect of the submitted work (including but not limited to grants, data monitoring board, study design, manuscript preparation, statistical analysis, etc.)?
 Are there any relevant conflicts of interest?
-Yes

-Place a check in the appropriate boxes in the table to indicate whether you have financial relationships (regardless of amount of compensation) with entities as described in the instructions.
-Use one line for each entity; add as many lines as you need by clicking the "Add +" box.
-You should report relationships that were present during the 36 months prior to publication.

-Are there any relevant conflicts of interest?
-Yes 🗸 No
+Yes 🖌 No · Section 3.
+Relevant financia al activities outside the submitted work. ether you have financial relationships (regardless of amount se one line for each entity; add as many lines as you need by re present during the 36 months prior to publication.
+Are there any relevant conflicts of inte erest?
+Yes 🖌 No

-Do you have any patents, whether planned, pending or issued, broadly relevant to the work? 🗌 Yes 🖌 No
+Do you have any patents, whether planned, pending or issued, broadly relevant to the work?
+Yes 🖌 No